melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 <br>

 >NOTE<br>
->`nextflow.enable.dsl = 2` ensures that we are using the dsl2 nextflow syntax which is the current standard. <br>
+>`nextflow.enable.dsl = 2` ensures that we are using the dsl2 nextflow syntax which is the current standard. <br><br>
 >`singularity.enabled = true` tells nextflow to run processes using singularity.
-Our `samtools_flagstat.nf` has a directive with the form `container "quay.io/biocontainers/samtools:1.11--h6270b1f_0"` provided, so it will use the specified image when running this process. <br>
+Our `samtools_flagstat.nf` has a directive with the form `container "quay.io/biocontainers/samtools:1.11--h6270b1f_0"` provided, so it will use the specified image when running this process. <br> <br>
->`singularity.cacheDir = "$HOME/.singularity/cache"` tells nextflow where singularity images are stored. <br>
+>`singularity.cacheDir = "$HOME/.singularity/cache"` tells nextflow where singularity images are stored. <br> <br>
 > Nextflow will handle the singularity image download and stored it in the cache specified above.
-If you'd like to use an already available container, you can modify `samtools_flagstat.nf` container directive to `container "/cvmfs/singularity.galaxyproject.org/all/samtools:1.11--h6270b1f_0"`.
+If you'd like to use an already available container, you can modify `samtools_flagstat.nf` container directive to `container "/cvmfs/singularity.galaxyproject.org/all/samtools:1.11--h6270b1f_0"`. <br> <br>
+> The test data used above is also available at `/cvmfs`, and can be accessed as follow: `bam=['/cvmfs/data.biocommons.aarnet.edu.au/training_materials/MelbBio_training/Janis_0723/sample_data/cwl/2895499223_sorted.bam', '/cvmfs/data.biocommons.aarnet.edu.au/training_materials/MelbBio_training/Janis_0723/sample_data/cwl/2895499223_sorted.bam.bai']`.

 <br>